 Low-level concerns

-Please also see our Low Level Concerns Policy
+Please also see our Low Level Concerns Policy for full details.

 All concerns about all adults working in or on behalf of the school (including supply teachers, volunteers and contractors) will be dealt with promptly and appropriately.